contiv/vpp/docs/VPPTRACE.md

     be included in the output
  - *regex mode*: packet trace must match a given regex in order to be printed

-The script is still limited to captures packets only on the RX side of all interfaces based on a given device.
+The script is still limited in that capture runs only on the RX side of all interfaces based on a given device.
 Using filtering, however, it is possible to limit traffic by interface simply by using the interface name as a substring to match against.